osrsbox/osrsbox-db/docs/README.md

 - `prayer-icon`: Collection of PNG files for each prayer in OSRS.
 - `prayer-json`: Collection of individual JSON files with properties and metadata about OSRS prayers.
 - `items-complete.json`: A single JSON file that contains all single JSON files from `items-json`
-- `items-summary.json`: A single JSON file that contains only item name and item ID number.
+- `items-summary.json`: A single JSON file that contains only the item name and item ID number.
-- `models-summary.json`: A single JSON file that contains model ID numbers for items, objects and NPCs.
+- `models-summary.json`: A single JSON file that contains model ID numbers for items, objects, and NPCs.

 ## Accessing the JSON API